-From laboratory to space application, Micromega Dynamics offers high-precision mechanism concepts to meet client requirements.
+From laboratory to space applications, Micromega Dynamics offers high-precision mechanism concepts to meet its clients’ requirements.

-Micromega Dynamics is your partner for the design of shape control force actuators, nano positoning system or isolation platform.
-Based on your specification (force, accuracy, power dissipation, allowed space…), we design and manufacture dedicated actuators based on proven actuator concepts.
-Our actuator can be driven in closed-loop based on internal (or external) sensors such as high accuracy force sensor (0.02%FS), proximity or vibration sensors.
-The local embedded control electronics running the innovative control laws (decentralized approach) and continously monitoring the actuator operation can also be used to communicate with our client controller or monitor through either a CAN network or a TCP/IP link.
+Micromega Dynamics is your partner for the design of shape control force actuators, Nano positioning systems and isolation platforms.
+Based on your specifications (force, accuracy, power dissipation, allowed space etc.), we design and manufacture dedicated actuators based on proven actuator concepts.
+Our actuators can be driven in closed-loop based on internal (or external) sensors such as high accuracy force sensors (0.02%FS), proximity or vibration sensors.
+The local embedded control electronics running the innovative control laws (decentralised approach) and continuously monitoring the actuator operation can also be used to communicate with our client controller or monitor either through a CAN network or a TCP/IP link.

 We are able to design mechanisms that achieve a high level of integration of mechanics and electronics.
 Furthermore, by using rugged electronics and local control algorithms, our mechatronic devices operate reliably in harsh environments.
 Performance analysis on prototypes is used to qualify our mechanisms before deploying the devices on site.

 Development of telescope mirror shaping actuators for our partner Amos in Belgium

 AMOS is specialised in the design and manufacture of very high-precision opto-mechanical systems for the space industry as well as professional astronomy.